fgeller/kt/README.md

 * Support for TLS authentication.
 * Basic cluster admin functions: Create & delete topics.

+> [!NOTE]
-I'm not using kt actively myself anymore, so if you think it's lacking some feature - please let me know by creating an issue!
+> I'm not using kt actively myself anymore, so if you think it's lacking some feature - please let me know by creating an issue.

 ## Examples